oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## JWT Authorization Grant

-The client presents the token it received from the authorization server in its own domain as an authorization grant to the authorization server in the domain of the resource server it wants to access as defined in {{RFC7523}}.
+The client presents the JWT authorization grant it received from the authorization server in its own domain as an authorization grant to the authorization server in the domain of the resource server it wants to access as defined in {{RFC7523}}.

 ### Access Token Request